GuySuday/my-cpp-comments/cpp_comments.md

 ##### Advantages
   * Less code written
   * If done right(*), will prevent macro name clashes
-  * On some compilers - Improvments in compilation speed
+  * On some compilers - Improvements in compilation speed

 ##### Disadvantages
  * Not part of the C++ standard